criticalmash/assemble-navigation/README.md

 });

 ```
-By default, the next time the Assemble loads view onto the `page` collection, the `onLoad` middleware will build your navigation object.
-When Assemble prepares to render the pages, the `preRender` middleware creates a copy of the navigation object adds it to the data attribute of each page it generates.
+By default, the next time the Assemble loads a view onto the `page` collection, the `onLoad` middleware will build your navigation object.
+When Assemble prepares to render the pages, the `preRender` middleware creates a copy of the navigation object and adds it to the data attribute of each page it generates.
 Once in the view, you can use the data it supplies in any way you need.
 For example...

 ```html
 <ul>